 In addition to detailed lesson plans divided into talking point lessons and topic-based lessons, this site offers teaching tips and ideas to incorporate into each class.
-For example, browse through their “Idiom of the Day” or “Slang of the Day” sections to discover new words and phrases to use in each lesson plan.
+For example, browse through their vocabulary section to discover new words and phrases to use in each lesson plan.

-Lanternfish (or Bogglesworld) provides a collection of free lesson plans that include worksheets, game boards, role-play dialogues, flashcards, and more.
+Lanternfish ESL provides a collection of free lesson plans that include worksheets, game boards, role-play dialogues, flashcards, and more.
 Browse through lesson plans covering topics as diverse as relative clauses, giving directions, shopping vocabulary, and job interviews.

-This site boasts over 17,000 free printable ESL lesson plans and worksheets on just about any topic you can think of.
+This site boasts more than 17,000 free printable ESL lesson plans and worksheets on just about any topic you can think of.
 Filter lesson plans and activities by category, such as grammar, listening, pronunciation, or vocabulary, or conduct a full database search for specific themes.
-You can also further break down lessons by language level.
+You can also break down lessons further by language level.

 This is a wonderful site that features free lesson plans broken down into reading, listening, grammar, vocabulary, pronunciation, and business lessons.
 Lesson plans can be downloaded in PDF format and include warm-up exercises, worksheets, pre-teaching suggestions, and follow-up activities.